Maria Kirilenko: 2013: World No. 10 & injuries

-Beginning her season at the Apia International Sydney, Kirilenko lost in the second round to third seed Sara Errani.
-Seeded fourteenth at the Australian Open, Kirilenko made it to the fourth round where she lost to third seed Serena Williams.
+Beginning her season at the Sydney International, Kirilenko lost in the second round to third seed Sara Errani.
+Seeded 14th at the Australian Open, Kirilenko made it to the fourth round where she lost to third seed Serena Williams.

-Seeded second at the PTT Pattaya Open, Kirilenko won the tournament defeating fifth seed Sabine Lisicki in the final.
+Seeded second at the Pattaya Open, Kirilenko won the tournament defeating fifth seed Sabine Lisicki in the final.
 During the Fed Cup tie versus Japan, Kirilenko played one match and beat Kimiko Date-Krumm.
 Russia won the tie 3-2 to advance to the semifinal.
-Seeded twelfth at the Qatar Total Open, Kirilenko retired from her first-round match versus qualifier Ekaterina Bychkova due to a shoulder injury.
-Seeded thirteenth at the BNP Paribas Open, Kirilenko reached the semifinal after wins over Christina McHale, qualifier Mallory Burdette, third seed Agnieszka Radwańska, and fifth seed Petra Kvitová.
+Seeded 12th at the Qatar Ladies Open, Kirilenko retired from her first-round match versus qualifier Ekaterina Bychkova due to a shoulder injury.
+Seeded 13th at the Indian Wells Open, Kirilenko reached the semifinal after wins over Christina McHale, qualifier Mallory Burdette, third seed Agnieszka Radwańska, and fifth seed Petra Kvitová.
 She was defeated in her semifinal match by second seed and eventual champion Maria Sharapova.
-Seeded fourteenth at the Sony Open Tennis, Kirilenko lost in the third round to twenty-first seed Klára Zakopalová.
-Seeded third in Mexico at the Monterrey Open, Kirilenko made it to the semifinal where she was defeated by top seed and eventual finalist Angelique Kerber.
+Seeded 14th at Miami, Kirilenko lost in the third round to 21st seed Klára Zakopalová.
+Seeded third in Mexico at the Monterrey Open, Kirilenko made it to the semifinal where she was defeated by top seed and eventual finalist, Angelique Kerber.
 In the Fed Cup semifinal tie versus Slovakia, Kirilenko lost her first match to Daniela Hantuchová but beat Dominika Cibulková in her final match.
 Russia won 3-2 to advance to the final in November versus Italy.

-Kirilenko began her preparation for the French Open at the Mutua Madrid Open.
-Seeded thirteenth, she was defeated in the third round by top seed, defending champion, and eventual champion Serena Williams.
-Seeded twelfth at the Italian Open, Kirilenko retired during her third-round match against seventh seed Sara Errani due to a left knee injury.
-Seeded twelfth at the French Open, Kirilenko defeated Nina Bratchikova, Ashleigh Barty to advance to the third round where she defeated Stefanie Vögele.
+Kirilenko began her preparation for the French Open at the Madrid Open.
+Seeded 13th, she was defeated in the third round by top seed, defending champion, and eventual champion Serena Williams.
+Seeded 12th at the Italian Open, Kirilenko retired during her third-round match against seventh seed Sara Errani due to a left knee injury.
+Seeded 12th at the French Open, Kirilenko defeated Nina Bratchikova, Ashleigh Barty to advance to the third round where she defeated Stefanie Vögele.
 In the fourth round, she defeated Bethanie Mattek-Sands to reach her first quarterfinal at the French Open.
 She subsequently lost her quarterfinal match to her former doubles partner and third seed Victoria Azarenka.
 Her run in Paris catapulted her into the top 10 for the first time.

-Seeded sixth at the Aegon International, Kirilenko was suffering from a knee injury, but she still made it through to the quarterfinal where she was defeated by Yanina Wickmayer.
+Seeded sixth at the Eastbourne International, Kirilenko was suffering from a knee injury, but she still made it through to the quarterfinal where she was defeated by Yanina Wickmayer.
 Seeded tenth at the Wimbledon Championships, Kirilenko suffered a first-round upset at the hands of home crowd favorite Laura Robson.
 As a result, Kirilenko dropped to No. 12 in the world rankings due to the fact that she was defending a quarterfinal appearance from 2012.

-Kirilenko started her US Open series at the Rogers Cup.
-Seeded eleventh, she lost in the second round to Alizé Cornet.
+Kirilenko started US Open Series at the Rogers Cup seeded 11th, and lost in the second round to Alizé Cornet.
 Seeded sixteenth at the Western & Southern Open, Kirilenko was defeated in the second round by Mona Barthel.
-Seeded fourteenth at the US Open, Kirilenko lost in the third round to twenty-first seed Simona Halep.
+Seeded 14th at the US Open, Kirilenko lost in the third round to twenty-first seed Simona Halep.